josh-works/intermediaterubycom/index.md

 ---

 ## Questions for you

-👉 Have you read (or felt guilt about not reading) _Practical Object-Oriented Design in Ruby_ by Sandi Metz?
+- 👉 Have you read (or felt guilt about not reading) _Practical Object-Oriented Design in Ruby_ by Sandi Metz?

-👉 Have you read _Refactoring: Ruby Edition_ by Jay Fields, or it's predecessor and Java-focused _Refactoring: Improving the Design of Existing Code_
+- 👉 Have you read [Refactoring: Ruby Edition](https://www.amazon.com/Refactoring-Ruby-Addison-Wesley-Professional-dp-0321984137/dp/0321984137/ref=mt_paperback?_encoding=UTF8&me=&qid=) by Jay Fields, or it's predecessor and Java-focused [Refactoring: Improving the Design of Existing Code](https://www.amazon.com/Refactoring-Improving-Existing-Addison-Wesley-Signature/dp/0134757599)?

-👉 Have you paid Avdi Grimm for any of his amazing [Ruby Tapas](https://www.rubytapas.com/) screencasts or his [Mastering the Object-Oriented Mindset in Ruby and Rails](https://avdi.codes/courses/moom/) course?
+- 👉 Have you paid Avdi Grimm for any of his amazing [Ruby Tapas](https://www.rubytapas.com/) screencasts or his [Mastering the Object-Oriented Mindset in Ruby and Rails](https://avdi.codes/courses/moom/) course?

-👉 Do you consider yourself to be an early-career software developer?
+- 👉 Do you consider yourself to be an early-career software developer?

-👉 Do you work in Ruby and/or Rails?
+- 👉 Do you work in Ruby and/or Rails?

-👉 Do you pair as much as you can with senior developers?
+- 👉 Do you pair as much as you can with senior developers?

-👉 Even with all of the existing resources out there, _do you still feel a bit stuck?_
+Even with all of the existing resources out there, _do you still feel a bit stuck?_

-**I feel your pain, and I can help through this stage in your career.**
+**I feel your pain, and I can help through this stage in your career**

 I'm Josh.
 I'm on a quest to figure out how to most effectively help early-career software developers most quickly become "mid-career" software developers.
 I got my first software development job in 2017, and spent a long time feeling frustrated about my pace of growth while on the job.

 Fast-forward to 2020, I've certainly grown into a solid developer, but I feel like I still have holes in my knowledge, and I should know more than I do, with my four years in the industry.

-**I will help you gain the experience of my four years in way, way less time than it took me.**
+**I will help you gain the experience of my four years in way, way less time than it took me**

 Many, many other software developers who are in their first job have told me they also felt frustrated with their pace of learning and growth.